ahmederaky59/AdventureWork2017_sales_and_production_analysis/README.md

-# It is a sales and production analysis from AdventureWork2017 database
+# It is a visualization for sales and production analysis from AdventureWork2017 database

-### Visualization of Sales and products in adventure works 2017 :
-Modeling the tables:
+### 1. Modeling the tables:
 * Sales.SalesOrderHeader
 * Sales.SalesOrderDetail
 * Sales.SalesOrderHeader.Reason